 National Chicken Cacciatore Day

-The “cacciatore” in this recipe means “hunter-style” in Italian, so basically based on a style of cooking that hunters used regularly during the Renaissance period to prepare gamefowl and rabbits that they hunted.
+The “cacciatore” in this recipe means “hunter-style” in Italian, so it is basically based on a style of cooking that hunters used regularly during the Renaissance period to prepare gamefowl and rabbits they hunted.

 Chicken cacciatore is a dish that originated in the 14th century, at first with rabbit and gamefowl and then eventually with chicken.
 The holiday celebrating this dish hasn’t been around quite so long, however.
-It’s only been around for a couple of years, which means that National Chicken Cacciatore Day is about 600 years longer than chicken cacciatore.
+It’s only been around for a couple of years, which means that National Chicken Cacciatore Day is about 600 years younger than chicken cacciatore itself.

 Our Favorite Chicken Cacciatore Recipe